 The long-term consequences of opiate abuse may include:

 Even in the short term, opiate abuse can cause:

 As with other drugs of abuse, opiate addiction is defined as persistent, compulsive drug-seeking behavior despite significant negative consequences.

 Common signs of opiate dependence include:

-Although opiate addicts suffer from a powerful physical dependence, and often experience relapse, treatment is possible.
-At Recovery Associates, our highly trained, multidisciplinary staff is well prepared to help those suffering with opiate dependence through their recovery process.
+Although opiate addicts suffer from a powerful physical dependence, recovery is possible.
+At Recovery Associates, our highly trained, multidisciplinary staff is well prepared to help those suffering with opiate dependence through their treatment process.

-Treatment with Recovery Associates typically follows three main steps that will be tailored to meet the specific needs of each individual, including an opiate addict:
+Treatment with Recovery Associates typically follows three main steps tailored to meet the specific needs of each individual: